wronrohn/NextTicket/README.md

 * Refined webspeech with additional commands, fault tolerance, and tweaked behavior.
 * Misc.
 Bug hunting, error checking, minor styling, and created placeholder images.

-### Chunli Liu
+## Chunli Liu

-Was taked to integrate WebSpeech api.
+Was tasked to integrate WebSpeech api.
 Did the following:

 * Implemented webspeech api (shared responsibility with Rhonit).
 Worked to refine with Rhonit and Davor.
 * Worked to streamline user interface.